adhibhaassan/Exercises/check-in.md

 **1.addEmployee()**
   - gets firstName,lastName,role,contactNumber and reportingTo from user and creates an id automatically.
-  - stores in  employeeDetails(Map) using Employee data class
+  - stores in  employeeDetails(Map) using Employee data class.

 **2.listEmployee()**
-  - id and employeename will be returned in seperate array
+  - id and employeename will be returned.

 **3.createCheckIn()**
-  - gets user id and takes current date and current time and validates id using validateId() and hasCheckedInToday()
+  - gets user id and takes current date and current time and validates id using validateId() and hasCheckedInToday().
-  - stores data in checkedInDetails map using CheckIn(Data class)
+  - stores data in checkedInDetails map using CheckIn(Data class).

 **4.validateId()**
-  - checks whether id is present in employeeDetails map
+  - checks whether id is present in employeeDetails map.

 **5.hasCheckedIn()**
-  - checks whether id is present in checkedInDetails map
+  - checks whether id is present in checkedInDetails map.

 > MAP